Smattr/clink/README.rst

 Clink — a modern re-implementation of Cscope
 ============================================

-*this is currently a work in progress and should not be considered stable*

 When working in a large, complex C/C++ code base, an invaluable navigation tool is Cscope_.
 However, Cscope is showing its age and has some issues that prevent it from being the perfect assistant.
 Clink aims to be bring the Cscope